-FLORIDA: Variable Tolls for Heavy Vehicles In Lee County
+FLORIDA: Variable Tolls for Heavy Vehicles in Lee County

-The on-going Variable Pricing Program in Lee County (see Bridge Pricing in Lee County) was restricted to light duty vehicles.
+The on-going Variable Pricing Program in Lee County (see "Pricing on Bridges in Lee County") was restricted to light duty vehicles.
 This project expands the existing program to allow three plus axle vehicles to participate in the program and encourages them to travel during off-peak times.
 The program became operational in December 2003.

-Study Complete: The project was implemented in December 2003.
-The monitoring and evaluation study was completed, February 2005.
-The Executive Summary and Table of Contents can be accessed on the Highway Community Exchange Website at: http://knowledge.fhwa.dot.gov/cops/hcx.nsf/384aefcefc48229e85256a71004b24e0/0aa49a654a697d2c85256db9004db2aa?OpenDocument
+Study Completed: The project was implemented in December 2003.
+The monitoring and evaluation study was completed in February 2005.
+The Final Report Executive Summary and Table of Contents can be accessed on the FHWA Highway Community Exchange Website at:

+http://knowledge.fhwa.dot.gov/cops/hcx.nsf/All+Documents/A121E53AD894B1E88525 6DC500688CCB/\$FILE/EXECUTIVE%20SUMMARY%20&%20TABLE%20OF%20C ONTENTS.pdf